-The plaintiffs alleged that the defendants had engaged in fraud, causing the plaintiffs to suffer substantial losses.
-The plaintiffs sued in a New York state court.
-Because some of the mortgages underlying the securities were secured by properties in territories of the United States, the defendants contended that under the terms of the Edge Act the defendants could remove the state court action to federal court.
+The plaintiffs sued in state court, alleging that the defendants had engaged in fraud.
+Because some of the mortgages underlying the securities were secured by properties in United States territories, the defendants contended that under the Edge Act2 they could remove the state-court action to federal court.

-The District Court for the Southern District of New York denied the plaintiffs' motion for remand to state court, ruling that the case fell within the jurisdiction of section 632 of the Edge Act.
+The District Court for the Southern District of New York denied the plaintiffs' motion for remand to state court, ruling that the case fell within the jurisdiction of § 632 of the Edge Act.
 But the district court certified the question for interlocutory appeal.
-The plaintiffs appealed the district court's order.
-On appeal, the Second Circuit held that the dispute did not fall within section 632's grant of jurisdiction, so removal from state to federal court was not authorized by the statute.
-It vacated the district court's order denying remand.
+On appeal, the Second Circuit held that the dispute did not fall within § 632's grant of jurisdiction, so removal from state to federal court was not authorized by the statute.
+The court vacated the district court's order denying remand.